bhopals/english-vocabs/skill-set-writing.md

 ### Chapter 6 - Rhetorical Skills

 - 1. The Hazard of Treeplanting

   - logging companies reforest a certain percentage of their cut land so they subcontract to treeplanting companies
   - put seeding into the grounds
   - rough living and working conditions
   - they have to endure the kind of searing heat that sparks forest fires
+  - people can cut down on unnecessary trips with their vehicles.

+  - the wind blows harder and harder
+  - as the rays of the sun beat down on the traveller, he grows very warm and takes off his cloak
+  - sometimes gentle persuasion works where force does not.

 ### Chapter 7 - Proof Reading and Editing